safenetforum-community/NTracking/anm/Cluster.md

 first thing is first you will need to be able to log into each machine via ssh from the master machine via short config file ie ```ssh s00```

+some info on that is available here https://www.cyberciti.biz/faq/create-ssh-config-file-on-linux-unix/